DeepPavlovAdmin/scai17/index.md

 ## Industry Speakers
   * [Frode Sormo](https://www.linkedin.com/in/frode-s%C3%B8rmo-31b28ba/), *Amazon Alexa*, London
-    * Title:
+    * Title: Alexa: Speak with your Computer – Naturally
-    * Abstarct:
+    * Abstarct: This talk will cover an introduction to Alexa, the brain behind devices such as the Echo.
+Alexa is designed around the idea that machines should learn to communicate like us, enabling customers to interact with devices in a more intuitive way using voice.
+Examples of these skills include the ability to play music, answer general questions, set an alarm or timer and more.
   * [Gary Ren](https://www.linkedin.com/in/rengary/), Xiaochuan Ni, Manish Malik, Qifa Ke, *Microsoft AI and Research*, Sunnyvale, CA
-    * Title: "Conversational/Multiturn Question Understanding"
+    * Title: Conversational/Multiturn Question Understanding
     * Abstract: Existing research on question understanding and answering have focused on standalone questions.
 However, as interactions between humans and machines become increasingly convers tional, there is a need for understanding conversational/multiturn questions, defined here as questions that depend on the context of the current conversation.
 This paper presents a novel architecture that leverages NLP techniques, deep learning, and search engine web knowledge to understand these multiturn questions by reformulating them into standalone questions that a downstream information retrieval system/dialogue agent expects.
 This paper also briefly explores the benefits of having a search powered system that can have guided conversations with users.
   * [Nikita Smetanin]() Replika.AI, Moscow, Russia
-   * Title: "Incorporating Hard Negative Mining into Retrieval-Based Conversation System"
+   * Title: Incorporating Hard Negative Mining into Retrieval-Based Conversation System
-   * Abstract:
+   * Abstract: Retrieval-based conversation systems generally tend to rank high responses that are semantically similar, or even identical, to the given conversation context.
+While the system's goal is to find the most relevant response, rather than semantically similar, this tendency results in low-quality responses (this challenge can be referred to as the echoing problem).
+To minimize this effect, we apply a hard negative mining approach at the training stage.
+The evaluation shows that the resulting model avoids echoing the context and achieves the best quality metrics on the benchmarks.